KaisTahar/dqLib/README.md

 Acknowledgement: This work was done within the “Collaboration on Rare Diseases” of the Medical Informatics Initiative (CORD-MI) funded by the German Federal Ministry of Education and Research (BMBF), under grant number: FKZ-01ZZ1911R

-## Data Quality Metrics
+## Data Quality Metrics and reports
+-  `dqLib` provides functions for creating specific reporting scripts that enable user to select desired data quality dimensions and indicators.
+The data quality reports provide adequate information to find the data quality violations and the causes of these violations.
-- The following data quality dimensions and indicatos are implemented:
+- The following data quality dimensions, indicatos and parameters are implemented:

   | Dimension  | Data Quality Indicator Name |
   | ------------- | ------------- |